akshitagupta15june/Face-X/Awesome-face-operations/Ghost Image/README.md

 * Used Median Blur
 * Used Adaptive Threshold
 * Used Bitwise Xor
-* Finally coverted the image into ghost image
+* Finally converted the image into ghost image